MarcoNachenius/tjomtd_acc/readme.md

 2. **Install Godot**: Download the latest version of the Godot Engine from the official website: https://godotengine.org/download

 3. **Import the Project**:
    - Open Godot.
-When prompted, select "Import Existing Project" instead of "Create New Project."
+   - Select "Import Existing Project".
    - Navigate into the directory where you downloaded the project, which contains the `project.godot` file.
    - Select the `project.godot` file to import the project.